corevalue-technologies/random-scripts/README.md

 ## Usage of apath
 - print Absolute Path of current directory.

 `$ ./apath  `
 -  print Absolute Path of arguments.

 `$ ./apath file1.txt ../dir/file2.txt  `

 ## Usage of rpath
-- print Relative Path of current directory.
+- if one argument, print relative path to current working directory.

-`$ ./rpath  `
+`$ ./rpath /etc/apache2/apache2.conf `
--  print Absolute Path of arguments.
+-  if more than one argument than prints relative path to last argument.

-`$ ./rpath file1.txt ../dir/file2.txt  `
+`$ ./rpath file.txt ../file2.txt /etc/passwd /etc/apache2`